 Japanese sunscreen lotions have gained popularity worldwide for being lightweight and protecting from UVA and UVB rays at a low price point.
 In this article, we introduce the popular types of sunscreens, as well as what PA is and why you need it!

-In Japan, having a light skin is seen as beautiful and everyone takes great care of their skin.
+In Japan, having a fair skintone is seen as beautiful and everyone takes great care of their skin.
 Sun protection is an important part of the daily beauty routine.
 Nowadays, Japanese sunscreens have become popular worldwide for their high UV ray protection and light-weight formula.

-In this article, we will introduce you to some of the varieties of Japanese sunscreens specifying the differences between them so that you can choose the one that's best for you.
+In this article, we introduce you to some of the varieties of Japanese sunscreens, specifying the differences between them so that you can choose the one that's best for you.

 Japanese Sunscreens - What Makes Them Different?

-One of the main reasons why many people from all over the world fall in love with Japanese sunscreen lotions is that they are not heavy or greasy at all.
+One of the main reasons why many people from all over the world fall in love with Japanese sunscreen lotions is that they are not heavy or feel greasy.

-Japanese sunscreen, on the other hand, is made to sink into the skin within minutes and doesn't leave a greasy film.
+Japanese sunscreen, on the other hand, is made to sink into the skin within minutes and doesn't leave an oily residue.
 The skin is able to breathe and many Japanese sunscreens tend to leave a powdery feeling, keeping your skin dry for longer.

 Please note is that Japanese sunscreens often contain alcohol which some people can be sensitive to.
 If you apply it to your face, it is advised to layer it over a face serum or a light face lotion and not directly on the facial skin.